marcurdy/quick_linux_triage/README.md

 less badguy.txt
 ```

-* Why do we have to run strings twice?
+* Why do we have to run GNU strings twice?

+* What are the arguments to egrep used?

+* Differences between Mac OS strings and GNU strings

 # A brief pivot
 Attack graph...We've seen some stuff